T-Z-N/Digital-Twin-With-Ros2-and-Omniverse/README.md

 # Digital Twin with ROS2 and Omniverse

 This repository contains code for creating a digital twin using ROS2 and Omniverse.
-The project controls two different LED lamps with an ultrasonic sensor, which is wired to a Raspberry Pi 4.
+The project controls three different LED lamps with an ultrasonic sensor, which is wired to a Raspberry Pi 4.

 ## Hardware Requirements